SveinPA/smart-farm/docs/sprint_report_and_retrospective/Sprint03_Report_And_Retrospective.md

 - Implement PanelAgent class
 - Implement CommandInputHandler class
 - Improve overall GUI and amke sure its relevant
+#### OVERALL
+- Plan and document issues better so everyone knows what issues implies, and reduce unnecessary issues
+- "Analyze" the tasks and break them down better before, so we can avoid uneven distribution of work, and overworking certain members
+- Ask for help when needed

 **Expected challenges:** [List]
 - Time constraints due to other academic commitments
 - Lack of experience with certain technologies, potential learning curve and time investment
 - If dependencies between tasks causing delays or merge-conflicts, it can slow down progress.
+- Connecting backend to GUI, and making sure the data that is shown is relevant and correct.

 **Focus areas:** [List]
 - Everyone keeps to their respective task-areas to ensure steady progress, and avoid merge conflicts